-NH Republicans welcome Trump primary challenge
+New Hampshire Republicans welcome Trump primary challenge

 Sununu said he’d be equally welcoming to prospective primary challengers such as Maryland Gov. Larry Hogan or former Ohio Gov. John Kasich, who are openly weighing primary bids.

-“I don’t think a Republican primary would hurt the president at all,” Gov. Sununu said.
+“I don’t think a Republican primary would hurt the president at all,” Sununu said.

 He praised some of Trump’s policies, but looking at 2020, he condemned the kind of slash-and-burn politics the president regularly employs against opponents.

-“It can’t be about personal attacks, it can’t be about you know trying to just tear people apart for your own personal political opportunism and game at the end of the day,” Sununu said.
+“It can’t be about personal attacks.
+It can’t be about, you know, trying to just tear people apart for your own personal political opportunism and game at the end of the day,” Sununu said.

 He added: “The media and certain folks don’t like how he says things and whatnot.
 And I agree with that.
 I don’t like how he says things either sometimes.
 I’m a big believer that sometimes how you say something is just as important as what you say.
 It is a very different style, and we don’t mesh with our styles.”